 How do cinder cone volcanoes form?

 Lava rarely flows from the top of a cinder.
-Instead lava typically rushes out from a side vents.
+Instead, lava typically rushes out from side vents.
 This is because cinder cones can rarely support the exerted pressure from a violent volcanic eruption.

-The typical sequence of events for cinder cone formation are:
+The typical sequence of events for cinder cone formation is:

-- Explosive eruption from gas rapidly expanding and escaping from molten lava.
+- An explosive eruption from gas rapidly expanding and escaping from molten lava.

-- Next, the cone forms due to the cinders falling back in the cone.
+- Next, the cone forms due to the cinders falling back into the cone.

 - Then, a final explosive eruption leaves a funnel-shaped crater at the top of the cone.